Beesettyrakesh/bill-generator/memory-bank/activeContext.md

 ### Short-term Tasks

-1. **Implement Bill History Feature**:
+1. **Complete Bill History Feature Integration**:
-   - Install AWS SDK for DynamoDB
+   - Set up AWS account and create IAM user with DynamoDB permissions
-   - Create DynamoDB table for bill history with TTL for 12-month retention
+   - Create DynamoDB table with the specified structure
-   - Implement backend API endpoints for saving and retrieving bills
+   - Create Global Secondary Index on the month attribute
-   - Create history page UI with month and branch filtering
+   - Configure environment variables for AWS credentials
-   - Integrate with existing document generation flow
+   - Test the complete bill generation and history flow
-   - Add navigation to the history page
+   - Monitor for any issues with the DynamoDB integration

 2. **Further Enhance Error Handling**:
    - Add UI components for displaying error states